From little coastal fishing ports to high mountain settlements, the Peloponnese has it all.Read more...

-There’s no real secret to Greek cuisine: plentiful olive oil is combined with fresh, local products.
+The Mediterranean diet is now known to be one of the healthiest in the world.
+There’s no real secret to it: plentiful olive oil is combined with fresh, local products.
 Greek cooking, and most of what is on offer in Greek supermarkets, is still very seasonal and this is vital (as we are starting to relearn in other countries).
 The ultimate proof of this is the so-called ‘Greek salad’.
 Again, it’s not complicated – just simple, fresh ingredients put together.
 But compare one made with shipped supermarket ingredients in the middle of a UK winter, with one from the most basic of village tavernas in the Peloponnese.
 There is simply no comparison.
 It is no exaggeration to say that first-time visitors are known to go into a stunned ecstasy the first time they bite into a local tomato.

 On the other hand, one reasonably legitimate complaint made against eating out in the Peloponnese is that the food can be monotonous.
 Every taverna seems to have the same menu and serve the same dishes.
 Part of this is due to the nature of the menus themselves.
 They are often speculative affairs, listing all the dishes that the taverna might one day serve, rather than what they have on offer right now.

-Coffee lovers often despair in the Peloponnese, but things are slowly improving.
-Old-fashioned ‘Greek’ coffee is made by boiling the coffee grounds and sugar in the water, and is served in tiny cups with no milk.
+Not so long ago, the Peloponnese was the despair of coffee lovers, but that has changed in recent years.
+Old-fashioned ‘Greek’ coffee is in fact Turkish, but you’d be wise not to point this out.
+It is made by boiling the coffee grounds and sugar in the water, and is served in tiny cups with no milk.
 Old men can make these last for hours.
 Like all coffee in the Peloponnese it comes either glyko (very sweet), metrio (medium sweet), or sketo (no sugar); opting for the last is considered a little bit odd.